cetorres/ai-buddy/README.md

 A command-line interface (CLI) made with Go that is an AI tool to help solving problems using prompt engineering from a set of crowdsourced AI prompts.

-It's heavily inspired by [Daniel Miessler](https://github.com/danielmiessler)'s tool [Fabric](https://github.com/danielmiessler/fabric).
-I created this as a simplified Go version, that's compiled, and probably a bit faster.
+Inspired by the [Fabric](https://github.com/danielmiessler/fabric) tool, I created this as a Go version, with a few new features and being compiled, which makes it faster.

-It currently supports Google Gemini API, OpenAI ChatGPT API, and local Ollama server.
+It currently supports Google Gemini API, OpenAI ChatGPT API, and local Ollama server (with any model available offline).

 ## Demo